 How does it work?

-OneFishTwoFish captures fees from individuals, couples, families and businesses through annual subscriptions and makes grants to selected projects.
-These projects use the proceeds to undertake conservation activities that measurably improve fish habitat and populations.
-The remaining fees are used by Seafood Positive to provide supporters with ocean-related news and information and to market the program to new supporters.
+OneFishTwoFish captures fees from participating seafood restaurants and wholesalers and makes grants to selected conservation projects.
+The projects use the proceeds to undertake habitat restoration activities that measurably improve fish habitat and populations.
+Less than 10% of the fees are used by Seafood Positive to provide supporters with ocean-related news and information and to market the program to new supporters.

 What's the science behind returning fish to the sea?